 Log in to your Merchant account and click on the payment you want to refund.
 Below the payment's details, you will find the refund options.
+Note: Refunds will always be in BTC, even if the customers paid with any other cryptocurrencies.
+Currently Bech32 or Segwit Address Format ("addresses start with “bc1”) are not supported for refunds.

 The options are as follows: